Internship Training Manual

 Total

-VII Intern Evaluation
+VII.
+Intern Evaluation

 Processing and exchanging feedback is the primary purpose of evaluation.
 The process of evaluation clarifies the trainee’s relative strengths and weaknesses, identifies areas of potential growth, and informs trainees regarding their progress in the program.
 Evaluation forms generate discussion and provide trainees, their home institution, and our program with a written record of the trainees’ performances.
-Interns are clearly informed of the expectation to meet our minimum level of competency (Likert score of 3 or better) on each of the goals is required for successful completion of the internship.
-Senior staff complete evaluation forms and discuss them with interns.
-Interns have an opportunity to respond to the evaluation in writing before the evaluator and intern sign the document.
-These forms are scored on a five-point Likert scale (see Appendix 4 for details).
+To pass internship at the end of year, the overall score (mode) in each competency area must be at least a level 7 (entry level profession), with 75% of all items in each competency being rated a 7, and with no items falling below a level 6.

 A. Intern Self-Assessment